syntasso/kratix/docs/quick-start.md

 kubectl apply -f samples/jenkins/jenkins-promise.yaml
 ```

-On the Platform Cluster we should now see the ability to create Jenkins instances.
+On the platform cluster we should now see the ability to create Jenkins instances.

 ```
 kubectl get crds jenkins.example.promise.syntasso.io